 First thing I ask them is “Did you know that wearing that brace weakens your ankle?”
 And 9 out of 10 times they didn’t know that was the case.

-If you wear an ankle brace it will weaken your ankle because it is doing some of the work that your muscles and ligaments should be doing.
-After a while it will start to weaken those areas.
+A brace does some of the work that your muscles and ligaments should be doing… After a while it will start to weaken those areas.

 So should players even wear it and what is it for if it’s going to weaken the ankle instead of help it?